RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step1.md

 | us-luke-1        | ocid1.image.oc2.us-luke-1.aaaaaaaadxeycutztmvaeefvilc57lfqool2rlgl2r34juyu4jkbodx2xspq        |
 | us-phoenix-1     | ocid1.image.oc1.phx.aaaaaaaacy7j7ce45uckgt7nbahtsatih4brlsa2epp5nzgheccamdsea2yq              |

-Now set the following variable, to point to your region OCID image id (copy it from the previous table).
+Now set the following variable (**only if you are not in us-ashburn-1**), to point to your region OCID image id (copy it from the previous table).
 For example, if you are in uk-london-1:

 `export IMG_ID=ocid1.image.oc1.uk-london-1.aaaaaaaa2uwbd457cd2gtviihmxw7cqfmqcug4ahdg7ivgyzla25pgrn6soa`{{execute}}